stevescia/Quantum-Hello-world/README.md

    1: ───────X───────X───M───────

-   The above is generated with the followin circ gates:<br/>
+   The above is generated with the following circ gates:<br/>
    <br/>
    circ.append(cirq.H(qreg[0]))<br/>
    circ.append(cirq.CNOT(qreg[0], qreg[1]))<br/>  // entangle the two qubits
    <br/>
-   #sender encodes the message with the apropriate quantum operation<br/>
+   #sender encodes the message with the appropriate quantum operation<br/>
    circ.append(message[cirq.Z(qreg[0]) //  for bits "01" <br/>
    <br/>
    #receiver measures the bell state<br/>
    circ.append(cirq.CNOT(qreg[0], qreg[1])) // decode the bits from the entangled qubit <br/> circ.append(cirq.H(qreg[0])) <br/>

-3) The remaining bit pairs, for each remaining character are processed in a loop, generating and running the appropriate circuit for each remaining bit pair.
+3) The remaining bit pairs, for each remaining character, are processed in a loop generating and running the appropriate circuit for each remaining bit pair.

 # program execution

-Note:  Superdense coding "hi" for brevity :) - please see the hello_quantum_world.txt output file for full "hello quantum world" circuits.
+Note:  Superdense coding "hi" for readme example brevity :) - please see the hello_quantum_world.txt output file for full "hello quantum world" circuits.

 from hi_quantum_world.txt file: